RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/45-ROM.md

 <sup>28</sup> Therefore we conclude that a man is justified by faith without the deeds of the law.
 <sup>29</sup> [Is he] the God of the Jews only? [is he] not also of the Gentiles?
 Yes, of the Gentiles also:
 <sup>30</sup> Seeing [it is] one God, which shall justify the circumcision by faith, and uncircumcision through faith.
 <sup>31</sup> Do we then make void the law through faith?
-God forbid : yea, we establish the law.
+God forbid: yea, we establish the law.
 ## Chapter 4

 <sup>1</sup> What shall we say then that Abraham our father, as pertaining to the flesh, hath found?